-Children’s Mental Health Awareness Week is taking place from 1st-5th February 2021.
-All students have watched a mental health assembly based on well being and managing stress.
+Children’s Mental Health Awareness Week took place from 1st-5th February 2021.
+All students watched a mental health assembly based on well being and managing stress.
 You can view this assembly below.

 Please see below some useful links and documents designed to help you during the pandemic and beyond.